rahul-gharat/dronahq-docs/docs/reference/connectors/google-sheets.md

 If you wish to update a row but retain certain column values, use NULL as a keyword.
 This prevents those columns from being overwritten, ensuring the original values remain intact.
 Only the columns with specified inputs will be updated.
-You can read more about updating mulitple rows using Table Grid from this [guide](docs/building-apps-guides/update-multiplerows-google-sheet.md).
+You can read more about updating multiple rows using Table Grid from this [guide](docs/building-apps-guides/update-multiplerows-google-sheet.md).